GCSE Physics

 Transforming Voltage

 So if the secondary coil experiences a changing magnetic field, an alternating voltage VS will be induced across it!
-The size of this volage will change depending on the number of turns of wire in each coil:
+The size of this voltage changes depending on the number of turns of wire in each coil:

 transformer showing primary and secondary coils, laminated iron core and primary and secondary voltages

 In the diagram above, the primary coil has more turns than the secondary.
-This means that the magnetism has less effect on the second coil and a lower voltage is produced.
-This is a step-down transformer as it lowers the voltage.
+This means that the changing magnetism has less effect on the secondary coil and a lower voltage is produced.
+This is a step-down transformer because the voltage goes down.

 GCSE Physics Go back a page GCSE Maths Electricity Menu GCSE Physics Go to next page